Tymazen/full_fire_guide/_posts/2023-07-01-gcds-in-combustion.md

 ### Sun King's Blessing Anatomy
 Practice this!

-SKB's anatomy follows the very same format as [Combustion](https://www.wowhead.com/spell=190319/combustion), and that's the partial GCD at the end.
+SKB's anatomy follows the very same format as [Combustion](https://www.wowhead.com/spell=190319/combustion) with a bit more focus on the partial GCD at the end.
 Whether the partial GCD needs one last [Fireblast](https://www.wowhead.com/spell=108853/fire-blast)>[Pyroblast](https://www.wowhead.com/spell=11366/pyroblast) will change as gear values increase or decrease through tiers, but i'll keep this section updated with current normal gearing thresholds.

 Typically it looks like this:
 - Proper Entry